Terrific Trays

 • do not contain foods that are wrapped in plastic

-• have a shareable recipe that corresponds with the photograph
+• have a shareable recipe that corresponds with the photograph, with preference given to recipes that are standardized for use in School Nutrition Program

 • showcase unflavored milk or a nutritionally equivalent milk alternative (Lactaid)